Cover

 Stomach Sleepers:

 For stomach sleeping, our tester also felt well supported on the Nolah bed, but once more, we felt that heavier people might sink too far through the soft foams of the bed, creating a hammocking effect.
-If you are a heavier person (250 lbs.+) that sleeps mainly on your stomach, a hybrid bed or pocketed coil mattress may be a more supportive choice than an all-foam mattress like either Nolah bed.
+If you are a heavier person (250 lbs.+) that sleeps mainly on your stomach, a hybrid bed or pocket spring mattress may be a more supportive choice than an all-foam mattress like either Nolah bed.

 Overall, we found the pressure relief offered by the Nolah mattress to be excellent, living up to its claims for side sleepers.
 Our tester didn’t experience any specific issues, and he didn’t feel that he ‘bottomed out’ or pushed through the mattress’s comfort layers and into the firmer support foam layer.
 However, we do wonder about heavier or curvier people, whose hips and shoulders could possibly sink through those top layers to the harder support layers of foam.
 In that case, we'd urge checking out the Nolah Signature bed, which includes and additional inch of memory foam on its soft side.
 But overall, we felt pressure relief would be excellent for most people on the Nolah Original.